 The Welcome "project" opens when you launch Protean 3D and is a central location for opening protein projects, searching NCBI databases, getting help, and much more.
 As you add projects, the Welcome "project" will remain as the leftmost tab unless you manually move or close it.
+We recommend leaving the Welcome tab in place, since it has many time-saving shortcuts to useful commands.

-Open Shortcut to File &gt; Open .
+Open Shortcut to File > Open .
 See Open one or more local files .
-Open from PDB Shortcut to File &gt; Open from PDB .
+Open Open from PDB Shortcut to File > Open from PDB .
 See Open a PDB file when you know the ID .
-Open Project Open from Motion Library Shortcut to File &gt; Open from Motion Library .
-See Open a structure from the Motion Library .
-Open group Shortcut to File &gt; Open Group .
-See Open one or more local files .
+Project Open group Shortcut to File > Open Group.
+See Open one or more local files.
+Enter sequ Enter sequences Shortcut to File > Enter Sequences See .
+Open from Motion Shortcut to File > Open from Motion Library.
+See Open a structure

+Library from the Motion Library.
 Recent documents Shortcut to File > Recent Documents.
 Structure New protein structure with NovaFold Shortcut to Modeling > Protein Structure Prediction > New NovaFold Prediction.
 See Predict a Protein Structure with NovaFold.
 Prediction New antibody structure with NovaFold Antibody Shortcut to Modeling > Antibody Structure Prediction > New NovaFold Antibody Prediction.
 See Predict Antibody Interactions with NovaFold Antibody.
 Protein Docking New protein-protein complex with NovaDock Shortcut to Modeling > Protein-Protein Docking > New NovaDock Prediction.
 See Explore Protein Docking with NovaDock.
 Design and Create a specific variant Shortcut to Modeling > Protein Design > Create a specific variant.
 See Create or Find Variants Using Protein Design.
 Design and Engineering Scan for hot spots that provide folding stability Shortcut to Modeling > Protein Design > Scan for hot spots that provide folding stability.
 See Create or Find Variants Using Protein Design .
-Search for sequences Shortcut to Search &gt; Search for Sequences .
+Search for sequences Shortcut to Search > Search for Sequences .
 See Search for sequence matches .
-Search Search for text in NCBI Nucleotide Shortcut to Search &gt; Search for Text In &gt; NCBI Nucleotide .
-See Search for text or accession number matches.
-Search for text in NCBI Protein Shortcut to Search &gt; Search for Text In &gt; NCBI Protein .
+Search Search for text in NCBI Nucleotide Shortcut to Search > Search for Text In > NCBI Nucleotide .
 See Search for text or accession number matches .
-Training (List of workflows) Launches this User Guide at the selected workflow topic.
+Search for text in NCBI Protein Shortcut to Search > Search for Text In > NCBI Protein .
+See Search for text or accession number matches .
+Protean 3D help Launches this User Guide at the first topic, Welcome to Protean 3D.
+Training Lasergene tutorials Launches the DNASTAR website at the Training page.
+(List of workflows) Launches this User Guide at the selected workflow topic.